jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 A 802.15.4 HAL implementation MUST indicate all capabilities supported by the device and driver implementation.

-# 7 Future proof considerations
+# 7 Future Proof Considerations

-The Radio HAL is designed to be agnostic to the 802.15.4 MAC version on top.
+The Radio HAL is designed to be agnostic to different versions of the IEEE802.15.4 standard.
-However, it is important to mention that most radio devices are optimized for a single version of the standard.
-In practice, hardware accelerations are usually not interchangeable between different versions of 802.15.4.
-As an example, devices that support frame retransmissions for IEEE802.15.4 2006 don't support Enhanced Beacons required by the TSCH layer of the 2012 standard.
+A single radio device typically implements hardware acceleration for only one standard, whereas different standards are not always compatible.
+As an example, IEEE802.15.4--2006 devices do not support Enhanced Beacons which is required by the TSCH layer of IEEE802.15.4--2012.

-In order to implement future versions of the 802.15.4 standard, the radio HAL adapts some principles defined in the following sections
+For compatibility, a software MAC can provide such functionality.
+The Radio HAL adapts considerations to enable different versions of the IEEE802.15.4 MAC on top of the abstraction layer.

-## Transmission modes
+### Transmission Modes

-The HAL defines three transmission modes:
-- Direct transmission: the packet is sent immediately, without CCA or CSMA-CA
-- CCA transmission: the packet is sent using CCA
-- CSMA-CA transmission: the packet is sent using CSMA-CA

-The "transmit" function provides a "mode" argument to specify which transmission mode should be used.
+The Radio HAL interface defines three transmission modes to allow sending frames using (i) CSMA-CA, (ii) CCA, or (iii) directly without any protection.
+In that way, a MAC layer can easily send data frames benefiting from hardware accelerated CSMA-CA or Beacons that have to meet timing constraints and thus, require a direct send function.

-A HAL implementation can implement several TX modes, but MUST implement at least one.

-It is recommended that a HAL implements the TX mode that fits best the internal capabilities.
-However, implementing "Direct Transmission" mode is desired for certain modes of the 802.15.4 MAC (slotted operation) or versions beyond the capabilities of the hardware.
+A HAL implementation can provide several transmit modes, but it MUST implement at least one.
+It is recommended that the implementation provides modes that exploit the internal devices capabilities.
+Implementing a direct mode is desired for software MAC layers on top.

-As an example, radios that support frame retransmissions with CSMA-CA for IEEE802.15.4 2006 frames would benefit from a "CSMA-CA transmission" mode.
-However, a "Direct Transmission" implementation would be required to support TSCH (2012 standard) in those radios.

-## PHY definition
+### PHY Definition

-PHY definitions are specific to a 802.15.4 version.
-Older standards use to define PHY channels with a channel number.
-In modern standards, channels are defined using a (`channel number`, `channel page` and `channel modulation`) tuple.

-The `config_phy` function receives a pointer to a `ieee802154_phy_conf_t` structure that describes the PHY configuration.
-The proposed structure is compliant with the 2012 standard.
-In order to support the 2015 standard, a channel modulation member can be added at any time without breaking the Radio HAL API.
+PHY definitions are specific to a IEEE802.15.4 version.
+As an example, older standards define PHY channels with a `channel number`.
+In modern standards, channels are represented using a (`channel number`, `channel page`, `channel modulation`) tuple.
+The `config_phy` function is called with a pointer to a `ieee802154_phy_conf_t` structure which describes the PHY configuration.
+In order to support newer versions, this structure can be extended without braking the Radio HAL.

-## Functionalities specific to modern standards
+### Future Radio Operations

-The Radio HAL ops can be extended to support certain functionalities present in newer standards, such as Listen Before Talk (supported by SubGHz radios).
+The Radio Operations interface `radio_ops` can be extended to support functionalities of newer standards.
+As an example, most SubGHz radios support a Listen Before Talk feature that can be implemented as a new and optional operation
+.
 # 8 Acknowledgements

 Thanks to Peter Kietzmann, Leandro Lanzieri and Martine Lenders for their